ylmz-dev/bert-classification-nlp/REPORT.md

 > - https://drive.google.com/drive/folders/1-7XP8Ll54s0bf2HOZSxV_IMMP2_ssNW6?usp=sharing

-You can directly install dependencies from requirements.txt
+If you do not prefer colab, you can directly install dependencies from requirements.txt and you will be ready.